PS5 release date | Games, specs, price and design of the new Sony PlayStation

 The PlayStation 5 design was unveiled at the 11th June PS5 event.
 While we already knew what to expect for the controller, the console itself hadn’t yet been revealed.
 Two consoles were announced – one with an Ultra HD Blu-ray disc drive and a Digital Edition without a disc drive.
 The two will have minor differences, but overall, the Playstation blog says Sony aimed for a console that is ‘bold, stunning, and unlike any previous generation of PlayStation’.

-The PS5 is a sleek monochrome design which in some shots appear to be tall, although no measurements have yet been released.
+The PS5 is a sleek monochrome design which does indeed bare little resemblance to the PlayStations that have come before it.

 PlayStation 5 specs